Spatio-Temporal Graphical Counterfactuals: An Overview: Structural Causal Model

 To infer the counterfactuals through SCM, there are three steps: \begin{enumerate} \item[1.] \textbf{Abduction:} Infer the values of exogenous variables $\mathbf{U}$ from the observational data; \item[2.] \textbf{Action:} Perform an intervention on SCM, e.g., $do(X_2=2)$ on SCM in Fig.~\ref{figure: scm}, and then, $X_2$ would be assigned with value $2$, and the arrows to $X_2$ would be modified, as shown in Fig.~\ref{figure: ladder}; \item[3.] \textbf{Prediction:} Use the modified SCM to recalculate the counterfactuals of the target variable. \end{enumerate}

-As shown in Fig.~\ref{figure: ladder}, we query ``observed $X_1=0.5, X_2=1, X_3=1.5$, if had done $X_2=2$, what would $X_3 = ?$''.
+As shown in Fig.~\ref{figure: ladder}, consider the following query ``observed $X_1=0.5, X_2=1, X_3=1.5$, if had done $X_2=2$, what would $X_3 = ?$''.
 Obviously, this is a counterfactual question.
-Thus, follow the Pearl's causal ladder, as shown in Fig.~\ref{figure: ladder}, we first infer the values of exogenous variables $\mathbf{U}=\{U_1, U_2, U_3\}$ from the observational data $X_1=0.5, X_2=1, X_3=1.5$, as follows:
+Thus, following Pearl's causal ladder, as shown in Fig.~\ref{figure: ladder}, we first infer the values of exogenous variables $\mathbf{U}=\{U_1, U_2, U_3\}$ from the observational data $X_1=0.5, X_2=1$ and $X_3=1.5$, as follows:

 Then, $do(X_2 = 2)$ to obtain a modified SCM.
 And finally, recalculate the counterfactual of $X_3$, that is,

 where $X_3(do(X_2 = 2))$ is different compared to the observational $X_3$.